 At the date of authorisation of these financial statements, several new, but not yet effective, Standards and amendments to existing Standards, and Interpretations have been published by the IASB.
-The company has considered Standards, amendments and Interpretations which have been issued but are not yet effective, identifying the following which are relevant to the company:
+The Company has considered Standards, amendments and Interpretations which have been issued but are not yet effective, identifying the following which are relevant to the Company:

-- AASB 2020-1 Amendments to Australian Accounting Standards Classification of Liabilities as current or non-current - AASB 2021-2 Amendments to Australian Accounting Standards Disclosure of Accounting Policies and Definition of Accounting Estimates
+- AASB 2022-6 Amendments to Australian Accounting Standards Classification of Liabilities as current or non-current - AASB 2021-2 Amendments to Australian Accounting Standards Disclosure of Accounting Policies and Definition of Accounting Estimates

-When these amendments are first adopted for the year ending 30 June 2024 there will be no material impact on the financial statements.
+When these amendments are first adopted for the year ending 30 June 2024 there is expected to be no material impact on the financial statements.

-Other Standards, amendments and Interpretations which have been issued but are not yet effective are not relevant to the company, or their impact is editorial only.
+Other Standards, amendments and Interpretations which have been issued but are not yet effective are not relevant to the Company, or their impact is editorial only.